ReactTraining/react-workshop/courses/core-v2/09-app-state/lecture/README.md

 - ✅ Reducers (with the state in `Board.tsx`)
 - ✅ Context with Custom Providers/Consumers
 - ✅ Efficiencies for real time updates (debounce)
-- ✅ Reduce repetitive network requests
+- ✅ Use `react-query` to cache results from API requests

 # Lecture